translationexchange/tml-wordpress-api/README.md

   <img src="https://avatars0.githubusercontent.com/u/1316274?v=3&s=200">
 </p>

-Tml Plugin For Wordpress
+Tml API Plugin For Wordpress
 =====================

-This plugin uses Tml PHP Client SDK to enable inline translations of WordPress posts and page contents.
+This plugin adds an extra layer of the API to integrate with WPML and Polylang localization plugins.

 Documentation